The people of the Peruvian Andes maintain their traditions in a way that much of the world has failed to.

 When you buy a Peruvian textile from Amaru, it is more like preserving a part of history and capturing a memory than souvenir shopping.

 And that is something beautiful.

-Would you like to have this experience for yourself?
+Would you like to have the experience of watching Peruvian textile weaving for yourself?
 Explore our Community Based Tours for even more local experiences.